A simple guide for the family and friends of HSPs

-Rather than trying to change them, love your HSP friends and family for who they are.
+Rather than trying to change them, love the HSPs in your life for who they are.
 Do your best to support and understand them, and let them know you see the strengths they bring.

-7. They need time to adjust to change.
-A lot of time.
+7. They need extra time to adjust to change.

-Because a sensitive person’s brain processes every piece of new information much more deeply than others’ do, too much change all at once can overwhelm them.
-That means that even positive changes can quickly slide into high levels of stress or panic.
+Because a sensitive person’s brain processes every piece of new information much more deeply, too much change all at once can overwhelm them.
+Even positive changes, like a new job or relationship, can quickly slide into high levels of stress or panic.

 To combat this, HSPs like to keep regular routines when possible, and they may need extra self-care to deal with transitions.

 Remember how HSPs thrive on affection, and suffer when it’s withheld?
 And that stuff about being criticized?
-Well, put those two together, crank it up to 11, and you’ve got the emotional impact of conflict — especially fighting with someone they love or respect.
+Well, put those two together, crank it up to 11, and you’ve got the emotional impact of conflict — especially fighting with someone they love.

 This can lead to a silent struggle.
-Depending on the situation, HSPs may go to great lengths to avoid causing a conflict in the first place (such as not speaking up even when they feel strongly about something or not pushing for something even though it’s important).
-This can cause frustration all around — for the HSP, who feels unheard, and for the other person, who’ll often be taken by surprise when they later find out how the HSP really feels.
+Depending on the situation, HSPs may go to great lengths to avoid causing conflict in the first place (such as not speaking up for their needs).
+This can cause frustration all around.

-While there’s no easy solution, it helps if you can handle disagreements without a raised voice, and if you can give the HSP a chance to be heard without debate or criticism.
-If they can trust that you’ll really listen, they’ll share far more — and also be more willing to consider your viewpoint.
+While there’s no perfect solution, it helps to handle disagreements without a raised voice, and to give the HSP a chance to be heard without debate or criticism.
+If they can trust that you’ll really listen, they’ll share far more — and be more willing to consider your viewpoint.

 9. We crave a strong sense of purpose.